Nighthater/CM3588-NAS-Case/README.md

 Minimal Assembly required.
 Variants for Installations with fans are included.

+If you have a fan, you can use [this code by vijaygill](https://github.com/vijaygill/pwm-fan-cm3588) to control the fans

 ### NOTE:
 I do not have the NAS Board on Hand.
 If you decide to print the Case, please leave me some feedback to further improve the Case.